awsdocs/amazon-s3-developer-guide/doc_source/UsingKMSEncryption.md

 **Note**
 If you are uploading or accessing objects encrypted by SSE\-KMS, you need to use AWS Signature Version 4 for added security\.
 For more information on how to do this using an AWS SDK, see [Specifying Signature Version in Request Authentication](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingAWSSDK.html#specify-signature-version)\.
+ When using SSE\-KMS encryption with an S3 bucket, the KMS key must be in the same Region as the bucket\.

 The highlights of SSE\-KMS are:
 + You can choose to create and manage encryption keys yourself, or you can choose to use your default service key uniquely generated on a customer by service by Region level\.